 How To Troubleshoot Minecraft Education Edition

 As mentioned, getting such complex codes to run perfectly is borderline impossible.
-There are certain steps you can take to initiate a soft refresh to your Minecraft files and scripts.
+You can take certain steps to initiate a soft refresh to your Minecraft files and scripts.
 However, you need to find the cusp of your issue before choosing a fix.
-Therefore, it is recommended to know about the kind of issue you’re encountering.
+Therefore, knowing the kind of issue you’re encountering is recommended.

 For convenience’s sake, we’ve listed the major ones below: